seerasasikumar/Netflix-Data-Analysis/Python/README.md

 ---

+## 📂 File

+- `Netflix_Analysis.py` – Python script for data cleaning, analysis, and visualization.

+---

 This Python analysis complements the Excel, SQL, and Power BI analyses to provide comprehensive insights into the Netflix dataset.